axarekma/WMC_2023_CUP/README.md

 World champion Stefanie Blendermann is surprisingly an underdog in both matches.

+---

-The monte carlo simulation of the bracket points to a nailbiter of a finish where the modal value has Ulf winning 4-3, with CJ still being the predicted winner.
+The monte carlo simulation of the mens bracket points to a nailbiter of a finish where the modal value has Ulf winning 4-3, with CJ still being the predicted winner.

 ![png](FIG/carl-johan_ryner_ulf_kristiansson_e2.png)